band/bandstands/references/Gamma_2004_ageOfDreaming.md

 The paper will be presented in three sections.
 In section 1 a working hypothesis about transition will be formulated.
 In section 2 illustrative material will be presented for analysis and in section 3 the social function of dreaming in transformation will be discussed.

-### Key words: dreaming, myth, soail dreaming, tansformation
+### Key words: dreaming, myth, social dreaming, tansformation

 ### Section 1: The working hypothesis